gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Identifier for any DTLS Key Management Method that is either the DTLS Chunk combined with a DTLS Key Management Method, offered as an alternative to DTLS chunk.
-Any DTLS Key Management Method that is offered through a parameter exchange during the SCTP handshake are potential to be included here.
+Any DTLS Key Management Method that is offered through a parameter exchange during the SCTP handshake is potential to be included here.

 Each entry will be assigned a 16-bit unsigned integer value from the suitable range.